thejud/text-processing-cookbook/docs/_sources/transformation.md.txt

 * extract every 10th line into its own file, round robin style `-nr/10`
 * create numeric filename suffixes `-d` (default to 2 digits.
 Starts with 00)
 * read from STDIN `-`
-* write ouput files with a prefix `/tmp/transform.`
+* write output files with a prefix `/tmp/transform.`

-Note that the split files start at 00, so we transformed the 9th column in `/tmp/tranform.08`.
+Note that the split files start at 00, so we transformed the 9th column in `/tmp/transform.08`.
 We did another trivial transformation (multiply the value by 10).